SaanilTaneja/AI-Project-Risk-Prediction/README.md

 python generate_data.py
 ```

-This will create two files in your project directory:-
+This will create two files in your project directory:

 project_data_with_labels.csv – includes labels (for training)
 project_data.csv – features only (for prediction)